shimulH/nearby-places/README.md

 ```

 Easy to access files, less source mapping for webpack.
 All the files of the same feature/screens stay together, it is very helpful during the development process.
 In store all the folder mimics the name of screens so that we can easily find the related files of the same features.

+## Trade-off / Future Work
+- Feature : Feature like directions from cuurrent location to destaniation, detailed view of the restaurent, custom pin etc could be added.
+- Error Handling : Write methods to handle any type of error from the client.
+- Test : Component/end-to-end testing could be added.
+- Ui : More colorful and attractive ui

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.